iib0011/omni-tools/README.md

 </p>

 Welcome to OmniTools, a self-hosted web app offering a variety of online tools to simplify everyday tasks.
-Whether you are coding, manipulating images, crunching numbers, or OmniTools has you covered.
+Whether you are coding, manipulating images or crunching numbers, OmniTools has you covered.
 Please don't forget to star the repo to support us.
 Here is the [demo](https://omnitools.netlify.app/) website.